uccser/cs-unplugged/docs/source/author/topics.rst

 ------------------------------------------------------------------------------

 You can add a new follow up activity by following this flowchart.
-If a follow up activity requires new curriculum links, see :ref:`adding-topics-content-learning-outcomes-curriculum-links`.
+If a follow up activity requires new curriculum areas, see :ref:`adding-topics-content-learning-outcomes-curriculum-areas`.

 ..
 The following image can copied for be edits here: https://goo.gl/Vjv6XV
 ..
 The image is included as raw HTML because it has clickable nodes.